TheCommieAxolotl/BetterDiscord-Stuff/Ultra/README.md

-# Ultra Theme for BetterDiscord
+# Ultra Theme for Discord
 A Smooth and Dark theme that is complimented with a touch of colour

 ## Screenshots